Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-6.md

 <!-- > -->

-Continue the Hackernews tutorial
+Finish the Hackernews Node.js tutorial!

-- Complete the following chapters by the next class: `Connecting the Server and Database with Prisma Client` and `Authentication`
+- Complete the following chapters by the next class: `Realtime GraphQL Subscriptions`, `Filtering, Pagination & Sorting` and `Summary`

 <!-- > -->